Azure/Avere/src/terraform/examples/vfxt/README.md

 8. [Avere vFXT and VMSS example](vmss/)
 9. [Avere vFXT and Cloud Workstations](cloudworkstation/)
 10. [Avere vFXT only](vfxt-only/) - this example is useful for when the cloud environment is already configured.
+11. [Avere vFXT in a Proxy Environment](examples/vfxt/proxy) - this example shows how to deploy the Avere in a locked down internet environment, with a proxy.